Vetal0205/maze_solver_prolog/devlog.md

 ## 3:21 PM

 First of all, map passed to find_exit predicate will be arbitrary size, with diffirent starting point.
 I need to find this point to start path-searching.

+## 3:56 PM

+Found nth0/3 built-in predicate to check if 's', start location, is the index’th element of list.
+I will stick to it instead writing my own.
+The 'M' in find_exit(M, A) is "Maze" passed to the predicate.
+The 'A' for now returns a list with
+X,Y location of 's' on 0-based arrays.
+It stops as soon as finds one starting point, if none found, returns false.
+It does not seem maze generator predicate provided by professor can generate more than one starting point, so it is alright.